ankit-nautiyal/Task-Manager-App/README.md

 ## 🚀 **Features**

 ✔️ **Add Tasks** – Users can input new tasks effortlessly.
-✔️ **Mark as Done/Undo** – Click to mark a task as complete (strikethrough styling).
+✔️ **Mark as Done/Undo** – Click to mark a task✅ as complete (strikethrough styling).
 Clicking again will undo the action.
 ✔️ **Delete Tasks** – Remove tasks from the list with a single click.
 ✔️ **Persisted State** – The task list persists across sessions using Redux.
 ✔️ **Weather API Integration** – Fetches real-time weather data using Axios.